fabulousjaximus/ChessFlaskMongo/task.md

 To refactor the web app to use a MongoDB database for saving the game data, with minimal changes in the code.

+## Database access

+The MongoDB database used for this project is hosted in the cloud, and is accessible through this URI: `mongodb://mongo:ktnHJtg7vBmc@cluster0-shard-00-00.iol15.mongodb.net:27017,cluster0-shard-00-01.iol15.mongodb.net:27017,cluster0-shard-00-02.iol15.mongodb.net:27017/h2_computing?ssl=true&replicaSet=atlas-14p70c-shard-0&authSource=admin&retryWrites=true&w=majority`

+**Note:** Do not share this URL publicly!

 ## Guiding questions

 1. Which objects/attributes hold the data to be stored?